 Hormones that have a direct effect on the body

-The group of that control glands includes:
+The that control glands include:

 Thyroid-stimulating hormone (TSH): regulates hormone production in the thyroid gland.